Alan Heisey

 Alan Milliken Heisey II, KC (born c.
-1954) is a Canadian lawyer who served as vice-chair of the Toronto Transit Commission board for period 2015-2020.
-He was chair of the Toronto Police Services Board in 2004 when it voted not to renew the contract of Toronto Police Chief Julian Fantino.
+1954) is a Canadian lawyer who was a member of the Toronto Transit Commission Board from 2012 to 2020 and served as its vice-chair from 2015 to 2019.
+Previously, he was chair of the Toronto Police Services Board in 2004 when it voted not to renew the contract of Toronto Police Chief Julian Fantino.

 Early life and career

 Heisey was born in 1954 in Don Mills, Ontario, a suburb of Toronto.
 His father, Alan Milliken Heisey Sr., was a North York alderman from 1976 to 1980 and grandson of Karl Brooks Heisey.

 He graduated from Osgoode Hall Law School in 1978 and joined the firm of Blake, Cassels & Graydon in 1981.
 Since 1985, he has been a partner in the law firm of Papazian Heisey Myers.

 He was appointed a federal Queen's Counsel in 1993.

 Public service

 Heisey was a member and then chair of the Toronto Parking Authority from 1992 to 2001.
 He oversaw the introduction of the world's first wireless, solar-powered pay-and-display consoles that accept credit cards on Toronto streets.
 Toronto was the first North American city to replace its parking meters with pay and display machines.
 After removal of the meters, the remaining posts had bicycle parking rings installed on them, significantly increasing the supply of bicycle parking.

-He was retained by the City of Toronto government to represent the environmental group 'Save the Rouge' in the Oak Ridges Moraine Ontario Municipal Board hearing in 2000-2001.
+He was retained by the City of Toronto government to represent the environmental group 'Save the Rouge' in the Oak Ridges Moraine Ontario Municipal Board hearing in 2000–2001.
 The hearing was stopped by the passage of the Oak Ridges Moraine Conservation Act in 2001, which preserved the Moraine from development.